amirjalali1/AnycastHealthChecker/README.md

 The main characteristic of this type of load-balancing is that it is stateless.
 Router balances traffic to a destination IP address based on the quadruple network flow without the need to understand and inspect protocols above Layer3.
 As a result, it is very cheap in terms of resources and very fast at the same time.
 This is commonly advertised as traffic balancing at "wire-speed".

-**anycast-healthchecker** can be utilized in Anycast and ECMP environments.
+**AnyCast HealthCheker** can be utilized in Anycast and ECMP environments.

 How anycast-healthchecker works
 -------------------------------

 The current release of anycast-healthchecker supports only the Bird daemon, which has to be configured in a specific way.
 Therefore, it is useful to explain very briefly how Bird handles advertisements for routes.

-Bird maintains a routing information base (`RIB`_) and various protocols import/export routes to/from it.
+Bird maintains a routing information base [RIB](https://en.wikipedia.org/wiki/Routing_table) and various protocols import/export routes to/from it.
 The diagram below illustrates how Bird advertises IP routes, assigned on the loopback interface, to the rest of the network using BGP protocol.
 Bird can also import routes learned via BGP/OSPF protocols, but this part of the routing process is irrelevant to the functionality of anycast-healthchecker.

 ![alt text](https://github.com/amirjalali1/AnycastHealthChecker/raw/health-monitor/bird_daemon_rib_explained.png "bird_daemon_rib_explained.png")